wdrol/wdrol.github.io/other/wiki/front-end-101/front-end-101.md

 **Bootstrap Container Classes**

-Bootstrap has two container classes: `container` and `container-fluid` but some developers, including Sitecore developers, often misuse them.
+Bootstrap has two container classes: `container` and `container-fluid.` Many developers completely misuse them.
 In general, you should only need to use `container` or `container-fluid` **once per page** at a very high level in the dom hierarchy.
 Use `container-fluid` when you need to support full-width, edge-to-edge designs.
 Use `container` when you want Bootstrap's out-of-the-box horizontal spacing (which prevents content from crashing into the edges of small devices, while also limiting content to comfortable reading widths on larger devices and desktops).

 <br>
 <hr>